Skip to Content

 You will need the PostgreSQL configuration.
 When configuring the PostgreSQL database, an ODBC driver PostgreSQL-jitterbit is installed.
 We recommend using this driver and not default to the PostgreSQL driver included with the Linux distribution.

-You can configure an existing Harmony Private Agent to run as a different agent (such as in a different Agent Group).
-To do this, you must stop the services, reinitialize the Jitterbit Harmony Private Agent database, and run the configuration script again.
+You can configure an existing Jitterbit private agent to run as a different agent (such as in a different agent group).
+To do this, you must stop the services, reinitialize the Jitterbit private agent database, and run the configuration script again.
 Use these commands in this particular sequence (note that all the commands must be run as root):

 $ sudo jitterbit stop